-In Core I design studio, students will be introduced to fundamental concepts about architectural thinking and ways of making, that draw connections between form, environment, performance, and site.
+In Core I design studio, students will be introduced to fundamental concepts about architectural thinking and ways of making that draw connections between form, environment, performance, and site.
 As a point of departure, the studio will investigate and work with[in] multiple interpretations of ground.
 Ground is no longer accepted as the default abstract horizontal plane, but as a conditional, relational, aesthetic, and contextual space.

 Assignments will build in strategic sequence, each reinterpreting conditions of ground.
-Drawing and modeling investigations will offer diverse ways of seeing and reading form, building up layers and processes of making, extrusion and transformation in three dimensions.
+Drawing and modeling investigations will offer diverse ways of seeing and reading form, building up layers and processes of making, extruding and transforming in three dimensions.

-Our studio will consistently consider architecture in relation to or with something else; such as architecture and program, architecture and site, architecture and environment, architecture and politics; always Architecture And ...
+Our studio will consistently consider architecture in relation to or with something else; such as Architecture [and] program, Architecture [and] site, Architecture [and] environment, Architecture [and] politics; always Architecture [and] ...
 This supposition guides our creative process and opens opportunities to integrate architecture within multiple contexts.

-We will learn the fundamentals of architecture, and simultaneously question its fundamentals, to establish connections between Architecture And...
+We will learn the fundamentals of architecture, and simultaneously question them, to establish connections between Architecture [and]...

-Architecture and the city.
-While it is important to first understand and learn fundamentals around or about architecture, we are at a moment where architecture and the city are never separate.
+Architecture [and] the city.
+While it is important to first understand and learn fundamentals, we are at a moment where architecture and the city are never separate.
 Our studio will progressively become more integrated into New York City.